wuyichen24/programming-language-knowledge/Object_Oriented_Programming.md

 ### Inheritance
 - **Concept**
    - Create a child class based on an existing parent class.
-The child classe inherits data and methods from the parent class.
+The child class inherits data and methods from the parent class.
 - **Benefits**
    - Promotes code reuse by allowing you to extend and specialize existing classes without duplicating code.